santifdezz/forbes-qa-cypress/README.md

  - https://nodejs.org/en - NPM v.10.8.1
  - https://www.npmjs.com/package/npx NPX v.10.8.1
  - VSCODE Cucumber Extension

+## Project_Structure
+We are using as POM

+  -  features = "cypress/features" -> This directory contains '.feature' files that describe the web features in a human-readable format.
+These files use Gherkin syntax.

+  -  functions = "cypress/functions" -> This directory can contain helper functions that you can use in your step definitions or anywhere else in your tests.

+  -  fixtures = "cypress/fixtures" -> Fixtures are files used to manage and organize test data.

+  -  support = "cypress/support" ->  This directory is used to set up global behaviors that apply to all your tests, or to define custom Cypress commands.
+Also the step_definitions inside contains the files that define the steps used in your '.feature' files.
+Each step is a function that gets executed when the corresponding step in a '.feature'.

 ## Program_Execution
 To install al the dependencies after installing pre-requisites: